-The budgetary implications are included in the attached financial statement.
+The budgetary implications are included in the attached financial statement which replaces the one annexed to the former proposal.
 It covers the remaining period of the current multiannual financial framework (until 2020) and the seven years of the following period (2021-2027).
+The proposed budget for the years 2021 until 2027 is covered compatible with the Commission proposal for by the next multiannual financial framework of 2 May 2018.
 The proposed budget for the years 2021 and beyond is included for illustrative purposes and does not prejudge the next multiannual financial framework.